The Dot Magazine

 The Carlton Bar’s first cocktail list, Three Decades, takes Milan’s golden era as its subject – the 1960s, ’70s and ’80s, when economic optimism collided with fashion, design, and a city increasingly in love with the idea of itself.
 Twelve cocktails across three chapters: the ’60s represented by Industry & Technology, the ’70s Fashion & Music, and finally Milano da Bere – Milan to drink – the phrase that captured the ’80s in a glass.
 A prosperous, hedonistic and unapologetic time for Milan.
 A city so full of confidence it became a lifestyle.

-Each section features three alcoholic and one non-alcoholic drink, catering to Milan’s recent spike in event activities.
+Each section features three alcoholic and one non-alcoholic drink, catering to Milan’s recent annual spike in event activities.
 “Fashion week we sell a lot of non-alcoholic drinks, design week – which just ended – we serve more spirit-forward drinks,” Luca says.

 A terrace area with striped chairs.